List on Bids44 →

 Essential Checks

-4. Examine Basket and Pan: Pull out the basket and pan.
-Inspect the non-stick coating thoroughly for any peeling, flaking, deep scratches, or significant wear.
-Ensure the handle is sturdy and not loose.
+4. Inspect Basket and Drawer: Pull out the basket and drawer assembly.
+Check the non-stick coating for any peeling, deep scratches, or flaking, especially on the mesh insert.
+Look for excessive baked-on grease.

 Insider Checks